front-commerce/developers.front-commerce.com/source/docs/appendices/roadmap.md

 * [Akeneo](https://www.akeneo.com/)
 * [Marello](https://www.marello.com/)

-This iteration should also be a starting point to make our schema more [Demand oriented](https://principledgraphql.com/agility#4-abstract-demand-oriented-schema).
+This iteration should also be a starting point to make our schema more [Demand oriented](https://principledgraphql.com/agility#4-abstract-demand-oriented-schema) and pave the way towards **2.0**.

 ## To infinity, and beyond!